MeetSoni1/CHURN-Model/README.md

 # CHURN-Model
-Creating a CHURN Model for a Bank to predict customer actions
+Creating a CHURN Model for a Bank to predict customers actions.